 “An apprentice works for an expert to learn a trade, or at least that is as it should be,” Lynn Miller, publisher, editor, extraordinary human being, Small Farmer’s Journal, Winter, 2014 edition

 Apprentices at Indian Ridge will acquire the skills and knowledge needed for, but not limited to, livestock management, composting, poultry processing, food preparation and preservation, farmers markets and marketing.
-We’ve partnered this year with Quivira Coalition in their New Agrarian Program to grow the next generation of ranchers and farmers.
+We’ve partnered with Quivira Coalition in their New Agrarian Program to grow the next generation of ranchers and farmers.

-This season, two apprentices will be involved primarily with Pastured Poultry and work closely with the farmers, Tony and Barclay.
+This season, two apprentices will be involved primarily with Pastured Poultry and the garden, working closely with the farmers, Tony, Barclay and Anne.
 Farm work can be both incredibly demanding and gratifying at the same time.
 Anyone who has a serious interest in agriculture and the physical ability work long hours will be considered.
 Please consider this commitment before applying.

 Previous experience with farming and farm life is always a plus but a willingness to learn, have a “go to” attitude and a love of working with and in a natural environment may be all that is required of a successful applicant.
 Six months is a long time to “try out” farming if you are unfamiliar with the work, so please keep that in mind.